-WASHINGTON, Dec.
-3, 2013 /PRNewswire/ -- Through a competitive bidding process conducted by economists at The Brattle Group, FirstEnergy Corp.'s (NYSE: FE) subsidiaries Metropolitan Edison Company, Pennsylvania Electric Company, and Pennsylvania Power Company (Companies) have successfully solicited contracts for 13,500 Solar Photovoltaic Alternative Energy Credits (SPAECs) annually over a ten-year period.
+CAMBRIDGE, Mass., Nov.
+19, 2014 /PRNewswire/ -- Through a competitive bidding process conducted by economists at The Brattle Group, FirstEnergy Corp.'s subsidiaries Metropolitan Edison Company, Pennsylvania Electric Company, and Pennsylvania Power Company have successfully solicited contracts for 48,500 Solar Photovoltaic Alternative Energy Credits (SPAECs) annually over a two-year period.
 One SPAEC represents the solar renewable energy attributes of one megawatt-hour of generation from a solar generating facility.

-The Brattle Group has extensive experience managing procurement and auction processes for utilities and other owners of electric power assets, including procurements for renewable energy credits and auctions of generation assets and transmission rights.
-For more information, please contact Stephanie Schwartz at Stephanie.Schwartz@brattle.com or call 1.617.864.7900.
+The Brattle Group has extensive experience managing procurement and auction processes for utilities and other energy market participants, including purchases and sales of electric power assets such as energy, renewable energy credits, transmission rights, and output and ownership shares in electric power plants.
+For more information, please contact Stephanie Schwartz at [email protected] or call 1.617.864.7900.

 SOURCE The Brattle Group